Negative electronic compressibility and nanoscale inhomogeneity in ionic-liquid gated two-dimensional superconductors: The mechanisms of electronic phase separation

-In the following, we describe the 2DEG as a free electron gas confined in a potential well that quantizes the electron motion in the direction perpendicular to the interface.
-The depth of the well depends on the amount of countercharges per 2D unit cell, $\nu$, so that the band dispersion of the 2DEG will be henceforth written as $\varepsilon_k=\varepsilon_0(\nu)+\frac{k^2}{2m}$, where $\varepsilon_0(\nu)$ is the quantized level in the confining potential well, above which the 2D band dispersion arises, $m$ is a suitable effective mass, and $k$ is the 2D quasimomentum parallel to the interface.
-We assign a bandwidth $W$ to the 2DEG, and write the DOS as $N_0=1/W$.
-The condition of overall neutrality fixes the average number of electrons per unit cell $n$ to be equal to $\nu$.
-This constraint is customarily enforced by means of a Lagrange multiplier $\lambda$ coupled to the difference $\sum_i \hat n_i-\nu N$, where $\hat n_i$ is the operator that counts the electrons in the $i$-th unit cell, and $N$ is the number of cells.
+Once the inhomogeneous character of the ionic-liquid gated 2D crystalline superconductors is assessed via the above phenomenological analysis, the crucial question is left about the origin of this inhomogeneity.
+Due to the quite general occurrence of such inhomogeneity in different systems doped by ionic liquid gating, we propose here that the 2D electron gas in these systems may become thermodynamically unstable and undergo an electronic phase separation, thereby displaying a negative compressibility due to the combined action of the confining potential well and the gating ionic countercharges.
+Of course, as it will be discussed in the last part of this paper, several mechanisms intervene to stop the full development of the electronic phase separation, giving rise to a final thermodynamically stable (but inhomogeneous) system.
+Here we only focus on the electronic part of the system and its interplay with the ions of the liquid gate to explain the source of instability.
+We describe the 2D electron gas as a free electron gas confined in a potential well that quantises the electron motion in the direction perpendicular to the interface.
+The depth of the well depends on the amount of countercharges (i.e., the positive ions in the liquid nearby the 2D crystalline superconductor) per 2D unit cell, $\nu$, so that the band dispersion of the 2D electron gas will be henceforth written as $\varepsilon_k=\varepsilon_0(\nu)+\frac{k^2}{2m}$, where $\varepsilon_0(\nu)$ is the quantized level in the confining potential well, above which the 2D band dispersion arises, $m$ is a suitable effective mass, and $k$ is the 2D quasimomentum parallel to the interface.
+For a given density of countercharges $\nu$, the grand-canonical electronic Hamiltonian reads \beq {\cal H}=\sum_{k,\sigma}\left( \varepsilon_k-\mu \right) \hat n_{k,\sigma} -\lambda \left( \sum_{k,\sigma} \hat n_{k,\sigma}-N\nu \right), \eeq where $\mu$ is the electron chemical potential, $N$ is the number of cells, and the Lagrange multiplier $\lambda$ enforces the constraint that each electron comes from a dopant countercharge, i.e. the average electron density $n=\nu$. ${\hat n}_{k,\sigma}$ is the operator that counts the number of electrons of quasimomentum $k$ and spin $\sigma$.